Getting Glasses in Xinzhuang as an English Speaker

 What we offer

-• Full 45–60 minute clinical eye exams (including binocular vision assessment)
+• Full 45–60 minute clinical vision exams (including binocular vision assessment)

 • Certified ZEISS partner (Individual² custom lenses, progressive lens series)